BarkBuff404/ActiveQC/INTENT.md

-Your project, `ActiveQC`, follows a clean **modular architecture**, well-suited for a data pipeline or ML workflow.
+Project, `ActiveQC`, follows a clean **modular architecture**, well-suited for a data pipeline or ML workflow.
 Let's break it down textually and walk through the **code structure** and the **probable data/code flow** based on the file names and structure.

 ---